NERSCPowering Scientific Discovery Since 1974

 The possibilities are wide-ranging and inspiring.
-In the not-too-distant future, quantum information systems are expected to revolutionize how we study disease, design new materials, analyze molecular processes, solve massive data challenges, and much more.
+In the not-too-distant future, quantum information systems are expected to revolutionize how we study disease, design new materials, understand molecular processes, analyze quantum data, and much more.

-For more information about QIS collaborations and resources at NERSC, contact:
+For more information about QIS collaborations and resources at NERSC, contact one of the following:

 Katie Klymko